jamiejennings/rosie-pattern-language/README.md

 - [ ] [SLES](https://www.suse.com/solutions/enterprise-linux/) 12
 - [ ] That Ubuntu-on-Windows thing

+To install Rosie, clone this repository and `cd rosie-pattern-language` (which we will call the _build directory_).
+Then:

 1. `make`
 2. `make install`  (optional)

+After `make`, you can run Rosie from the build directory using `bin/rosie`.
+Running `make install` creates a separate instalaltion directory, by default in `/usr/local`.
+The executable is `/usr/local/bin/rosie`, and the other needed files can be found in `/usr/local/lib/rosie/`.

 ## Using the CLI